learningOrchestra/mlToolKits/readme.md

 If all things is happen good, the learningOrchestra is have been deployed in your swarm cluster, congrulations! :clap: :heart_eyes:

 ### Use
-* Visualize cluster state (deployed microservices tasks and cluster's machines) - IP_FROM_CLUSTER:8080
+* Visualize cluster state (deployed microservices tasks and cluster's machines) - IP_FROM_CLUSTER:8000
+* Visualize Spark Cluster state - IP_FROM_CLUSTER:8080